zapta/apio-wiki-dev/docs/index.md

 ## Getting additional information

-The command `apio info` provide additional information about apio and the system.
+The command `apio info` provides additional information about apio and the system.

 For example, let’s get help about the top-module option in the apio.ini project file.